Peter Lawford

 Peter Sydney Ernest Lawford (né Aylen; 7 September 1923 – 24 December 1984) was an English-American actor.

-He was a member of the "Rat Pack" and the brother-in-law of US president John F. Kennedy and senators Robert F. Kennedy and Edward Kennedy.
+He was a member of the "Rat Pack" and the brother-in-law of U.S. president John F. Kennedy and senators Robert F. Kennedy and Edward Kennedy.
 From the 1940s to the 1960s, he was a well-known celebrity and starred in a number of highly acclaimed films.
-In later years, he was noted more for his off-screen activities as a celebrity than for his acting; it was said that he was "famous for being famous".
+In later years, he was noted more for his off-screen activities as a celebrity than for his acting; it was said that he became "famous for being famous".

 Early life

 Born in London in 1923, Lawford was the only child of Lieutenant General Sir Sydney Turing Barlow Lawford, KBE (1865–1953) and May Sommerville Bunny (1883–1972).
 At the time of his birth, his mother was married to Lieutenant Colonel Dr. Ernest Vaughn Aylen DSO, one of Sir Sydney's officers, while his father was married to Muriel Williams.
 At the time, May and Ernest Aylen were living apart.
 May confessed to Aylen that the child was not his, a revelation that resulted in a double divorce.
 Sydney and May wed in September 1924 after their divorces were finalised and when their son was one year old.

 Lawford's family was connected to the British aristocracy through his uncle Ernest Lawford's wife (a daughter of the Scottish 14th Earl of Eglinton) as well as his aunt Ethel Turner Lawford (who married a son of the 1st Baron Avebury).
 His aunt, Jessie Bruce Lawford, another of his father's sisters, was the second wife of the Hon Hartley Williams, senior puisne judge of the Supreme Court of the colony of Victoria, Australia.
 A relative, through his mother, was Australian artist Rupert Bunny.